lukechampine/randmap/README.md

 randmap provides methods for accessing random elements of maps, and iterating through maps in random order.

+**WARNING:** randmap uses the `unsafe` package to access the internal Go map type.
+In general, you should think twice before running any code that imports `unsafe`.
+Please read the full README (and the code!) if you are considering using randmap in any serious capacity.
+If requested, I will also provide (less efficient) functions for accessing random keys and values in a safe manner.

 First, it is important to clear up a misconception about Go's map type: that `range` iterates through maps in random order.
 Well, what does the Language Specification say?